Benefits of Parks in Your Community

 Encouraging all groups to use parks means encouraging people from every income level to take advantage of the amenities.
 Offering free programs may entice people to visit the park if they otherwise wouldn’t.
-Supervised programs also correlated to higher feelings of safety by park users.
+Supervised programs also correlated to park users’ increased feelings of safety.

-Parks cost nothing to use and are open to all, regardless of income.
+Parks are free to use and are open to all, regardless of income.
 Any kid can play on the playground and interact with others.
 Building parks in lower-income areas gives everyone in those areas a safe place to play and meet.
-And having a centerpiece such as a playground with action-packed structures will encourage parents to bring their kids to the park, raising visitation rates, which further enhances the feeling of safety.
+Having a centerpiece such as a playground with action-packed structures will encourage parents to bring their kids to the park, raising visitation rates, which further enhances the feeling of safety.

-Making parks safe places for all people helps communities throughout the country.
+Making parks safe places for all people is just one of the benefits of community parks in America that helps create social equality in communities.
 Why not start with your area?